Cotswold Line: Improvement works 2008–2011

 Network Rail completed the redoubling of 20 mi of track from just east of Charlbury to Ascott-under-Wychwood, and from Moreton-in-Marsh to about 1 mi west of Evesham on 22 August 2011.
 This was intended to improve reliability, enable non-stop operations and allow an hourly off peak service to run on the line.
 The Office of Rail Regulation approved the work in June 2008, although the planned work was over-budget and had to await final approval.
 In December 2008 vegetation was cleared.
 A six-week closure of all or part of the line between Oxford and Worcester for preparatory works took place in July and August 2009.
 Further weekend work planned for February 2010 was postponed by Network Rail.
 Initial work began in autumn of 2010, with the majority of the second track being relaid between December 2010 and May 2011 when the line was closed at 21.30 from Monday to Thursday.
 In March 2011 construction works were started on additional structures and signalling equipment that the new line needed, including three new platforms at Charlbury, Ascott-under-Wychwood and Honeybourne.
 Footbridges at Charlbury and Honeybourne as well as preparation for the upgrade of six Level Crossings.
 The new double track section between Charlbury and Ascott re-opened on 6 June 2011; the line between Oxford and Moreton-in-Marsh having been closed during the previous nine days.
 The section between Moreton and Evesham reopened as double track on 22 August 2011 with the line closed for the preceding two weeks.

 Platform extensions 2018

-The line was closed from 16 to 25 November 2018, between Moreton-In-Marsh and Worcester, so that platforms could be extended to accommodate Class 800 trains.
+The line was closed from 16 to 25 November 2018, between Moreton-In-Marsh and Worcester Shrub Hill, so that platforms could be extended to accommodate Class 800 trains.